Ron Egloff

 Ronald Barry Egloff (born October 3, 1955) is an American former professional football player who was a tight end, who played eight seasons in the National Football League (NFL) for the Denver Broncos and San Diego Chargers.
 He played college football for the Wisconsin Badgers.

-High school career
+Early life

 Egloff attended Plymouth-Salem High School in Plymouth, Michigan, where he earned varsity letters for football and basketball from 1970 to 1973.
 As a junior, he caught 25 passes for 385 yards and four touchdowns, earning Detroit Free Press first-team all-suburban honors.
 As a senior, Egloff caught 30 passes for 458 yards on offense while averaging 15 tackles a game on defense as a linebacker, earning Detroit Free Press first-team all-suburban and second-team all-metro honors.
 He committed to play college football at the University of Wisconsin–Madison, signing his National Letter of Intent in April 1973.

 College career

 Egloff had one reception as a sophomore in 1974 – a diving nine-yard touchdown catch in a 21–20 win over Nebraska.
 As a junior, he made eight catches for 78 yards.
 As a senior in 1976, Egloff was the team's second-leading receiver with 20 catches for 308 yards and four touchdowns, earning an invitation to play in the Blue–Gray Football Classic in Montgomery, Alabama.